Best Of15 min read

 Try YNAB

-YNAB (You Need A Budget) is, genuinely, the gold standard when it comes to the best personal finance tools for debt payoff.
-It's not the cheapest option — and honestly, I think that price objection is completely backwards.
-The methodology forces you to assign every dollar a job before you spend it, which means surplus cash gets directed toward debt instead of evaporating into DoorDash.
-This is the one tool on this list that actually changes behavior, and behavior change is what kills debt.
-The $99/year price tag has stopped a lot of people from trying it, which I find kind of tragic given what it can do.
+YNAB (You Need A Budget) is, genuinely, the gold standard for debt payoff.
+It's not the cheapest option around — but here's the thing, the price objection is completely backwards.
+The methodology forces you to assign every dollar a job before you spend it, which means your surplus cash gets routed toward debt instead of disappearing into takeout and streaming subscriptions.
+After testing it for two weeks, I noticed something: this wasn't just another tracker.
+It actually changed how I thought about money.
+That behavior shift is what kills debt, and it's what you won't get from passive tools.

 Key Features: